BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 IT service management (ITSM) automation can play a crucial role in helping close the gap between IT staff and business expectations.
 While automation has been part of ITSM since its earliest days as a foundational framework for defining, operating and governing IT services to support business goals, advances in technology are improving its value.

 Specifically, developments in AI and machine learning are producing compelling new use cases for ITSM automation -- many of them moving network automation forward.
-AI systems manage processes that normally require human intervention, including speech recognition, decision-making and language translation.
+AI systems manage workflows that normally require human intervention, including speech recognition, decision-making and language translation.
 AI technology offers elements like digital assistants and bots to play key roles in ITSM automation.

-For its part, machine learning -- a subcategory within AI that applies statistical algorithms to understand aspects of the infrastructure environment and improve processes -- is helping extend network automation and improve tasks in areas such as network troubleshooting and threat identification.
+For its part, machine learning -- a subcategory within AI that applies statistical algorithms to understand aspects of the infrastructure environment and improve processes -- is helping extend network automation and improve repetitive tasks in areas such as network troubleshooting and threat identification.

-In terms of network infrastructure, network automation helps remove repetitive manual tasks, freeing IT staff to manage more complex processes.
+In terms of network infrastructure, network automation helps remove manual repetitive tasks, freeing IT staff to manage more complex processes.
 It also eliminates human error that often occurs during redundant manual work.
 Applying ITSM automation in more aspects of IT service management allows businesses to do more with less staff.
 Through the automation of ITSM, enterprises can cut costs, increase efficiencies and improve overall agility in areas like network provisioning.

 ITSM automation offers manual exit strategy